-20. Net Loss Per Share
+21. Net Loss Per Share

 Net income (loss) per share is computed by dividing net loss by the weighted-average number of shares of common stock outstanding during the period.
-As a result of the business combination, the Company has retroactively adjusted the weighted-average number of shares of common stock outstanding for all periods presented prior to August 12, 2021, by multiplying them by the Conversion Ratio used to determine the number of common shares into which they converted.

 The following table sets forth the computation of basic and diluted net loss per share.